ahandsomeChineseboy/inet/tutorials/queueing/doc/ActiveSourcePassiveSink.rst

 Active Source Passive Sink
 ==========================

+V1

 In this step, packets are produced periodically by an active packet source (:ned:`ActivePacketSource`).
 The packets are consumed by a passive packet sink (:ned:`PassivePacketSink`).

+V2

+This step demonstrates the :ned:`ActivePacketSource` and :ned:`PassivePacketSink` modules.
+Packets are produced periodically by the active packet source and consumed by the passive packet sink.

 .. figure:: media/ActiveSourcePassiveSink.png
    :width: 50%